OWASP/owasp-mastg/tools/android/MASTG-TOOL-0015.md

 source: https://github.com/WithSecureLabs/drozer
 ---

-[drozer](https://github.com/WithSecureLabs/drozer "drozer on GitHub") a security testing framework for Android. that allows you to search for security vulnerabilities in apps and devices by assuming the role of an app interacting with Android Runtime, other apps' IPC endpoints, and the underlying OS.
+[drozer](https://github.com/WithSecureLabs/drozer "drozer on GitHub") is a security testing framework for Android that allows you to search for security vulnerabilities in apps and devices by assuming the role of an app interacting with the Android Runtime, other apps' IPC endpoints, and the underlying OS.

-drozer helps to reduce the time taken for Android security assessments by automating tedious and time-consuming tasks.
+drozer can be used during Android security assessments to automate tasks.
 It allows testers and reverse-engineers to:

 - Discover and interact with the attack surface exposed by Android apps.
 - Execute dynamic Java-code on a device, to avoid the need to compile and install small test scripts.

 drozer runs both in Android emulators and on real devices.
-It does not require USB debugging or other development features to be enabled; so you can perform assessments on devices in their production state to get better results.
+It does not require USB debugging or other development features to be enabled; so you can perform assessments on devices in their production state to simulate attacks.

-You can easily extend drozer with additional modules to find, test and exploit other weaknesses; this, combined with scripting possibilities, helps to automate regression testing for security issues.
+You can extend drozer with additional modules to find, test and exploit other weaknesses; this, combined with scripting possibilities, helps to automate regression testing for security issues.

 ## Installing drozer